donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 There are two ways displayed below to build Image Gallerys with Jekyll using [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/)

-The First is a Simple Gallery that Loops throught all images in a folder resizing the isotope gallery page, display image online, the origional image is opened in LightGallery.
+The First is a Simple Gallery that Loops through all images in a folder resizing the isotope gallery page, display image online, the original image is opened in LightGallery.

 The Second is a Complex Gallery is driven off of a data yml file, a hard way to do it, but it gives you a mobile responsive - data-responsive set of images kind of like a data-srcset but for a Isotope - LightGallery responsive display, using 4 or more image sizes.

 ## Image sizing

-Getting the four or more image sizes for the complex gallery is alot of work.
-If your on Github Pages, Cloudinary will not work.
-So I use Graphics Magic locally and then add the correct file extenshions for the size as image-th.jpg for the thumnail size, using 320px for the thumbnail size.
-Including 3 others image-320.jpg, image-800.jpg and image-1200.jpg, the main display image in lightgallery as image-1200.jpg.
-You can use different sizes to fit the needs for your site but they must have differing file size extenshions as image-1234.jpg or whatever.
+Getting the four or more image sizes for the complex gallery is a lot of work.
+If your on GitHub Pages, Cloudinary will not work.
+So I use Graphics Magic locally and then add the correct file extensions for the size as image-th.jpg for the thumbnail size, using 320px for the thumbnail size.
+Including 3 others image-320.jpg, image-800.jpg and image-1200.jpg, the main display image in lightGallery as image-1200.jpg.
+You can use different sizes to fit the needs for your site but they must have differing file size extensions as image-1234.jpg or whatever.

 ## Config and folder structure

-The config yml should look simular to the below if your gallery.md files are in a folder named, photography no underscore as _photography.
+The config yml should look similar to the below if your gallery.md files are in a folder named, photography no underscore as _photography.

 ```yml
 # Collections